Poetry is the music of the soul.” Voltaire

 April showers bring May flowers, surely something joyous and uplifting to celebrate.
 The month of April also offers another delight: National Poetry Month, the largest literary celebration in the world.
-Coast to coast, millions of poetry lovers: students, teachers, librarians, booksellers, publishers, bloggers, writers, aspiring authors, and poets take part — virtually this year — in events marking the importance of poetry in American culture and our everyday lives.
+Coast to coast, millions of poetry lovers: students, teachers, librarians, booksellers, publishers, bloggers, writers, aspiring authors, and poets take part in events aimed at marking the importance of poetry in American culture and our everyday lives.
 What a gift!

 Now that Spring really seems to have arrived, why not make a joyful noise to welcome it and read poetry?
-It seems fitting that April, the birth month of William Wordsworth, Maya Angelou, George Herbert, Walter de la Mare, and William Shakespeare, among others, is given extra special attention.
+I’m happy to say that every month is poetry month for my fabulous Poetry Appreciation Group, which is meeting today in our local library under the wing of Montclair’s wonderful Write Group.
+Still, it seems fitting that April, the birth month of William Wordsworth, Maya Angelou, George Herbert, Walter de la Mare, and William Shakespeare, among others, is given extra special attention.

-Inspired by successful celebrations of February’s Black History Month and March’s Women’s History Month, the Academy of American Poets founded National Poetry Month in April of 1996 with several goals in mind:
+Inspired by successful celebrations of February’s Black History Month and March’s Women’s History Month, the Academy of American Poets founded National Poetry Month in 1996 with several goals in mind: